-- 7/28/06-In response to an application filed by Wal-Mart, FDIC Chair Sheila Bair imposes a six-month moratorium on applications for deposit insurance by industrial banks and on notices of change in bank control for existing industrial banks. - 1/31/07-The FDIC votes to extend the moratorium until 1/31/08.
-Oddly, Chairman Bair noted "Industrial banks have a history of strength and innovation.
-Today's action ensures that industrial banks will continue to remain safe and important participants in the financial system and that the parent company will be a source of strength and not a source of risk." - 11/28/07-FDIC Chair Bair announces she will lift the moratorium saying "We've extended it for 18 months already, and I think if we go much longer, we expose ourselves to litigation.
-We have a legal obligation under current statute to process these applications." - 6/25/10-The Dodd-Frank Act passes both Houses including section 603 which imposed a three year moratorium on the ability of "commercial firms" to acquire FDIC-insured industrial banks and credit card banks and directing the GAO to study issues arising from commercial ownership of industrial banks. - 7/21/10-The Dodd Frank Act is signed into law. - 5/9/11-FDIC Chair Bair announces her resignation. - 7/9/11-Martin Gruenberg becomes Acting FDIC Chair and is later confirmed. - 1/19/12-The GAO Report is published making no recommendations for additional legislation. - 7/22/13-The Dodd-Frank Act Moratorium expires. - Today-The last new industrial bank charter was approved in 2008.
+- 7/28/06: In response to an application filed by Walmart, FDIC Chair Sheila Bair imposes a six-month moratorium on applications for deposit insurance by industrial banks and notices of change in bank control of existing industrial banks. - 1/31/07: The FDIC votes to extend the moratorium until 1/31/08.
+Oddly, Chairman Bair noted, "Industrial banks have a history of strength and innovation.
+Today's action ensures that industrial banks will continue to remain safe and important participants in the financial system and that the parent company will be a source of strength and not a source of risk." - 11/28/07: FDIC Chair Bair announces she will lift the moratorium saying, "We've extended it for 18 months already, and I think if we go much longer, we expose ourselves to litigation.
+We have a legal obligation under current statute to process these applications." - 6/25/10: The Dodd-Frank conference report includes section 603 which imposed a three-year moratorium on the ability of "commercial firms" to acquire FDIC-insured industrial banks and credit card banks and directing the GAO to study issues arising from commercial ownership of industrial banks. - 7/21/10: The Dodd-Frank Act is signed into law. - 5/9/11: FDIC Chair Bair resigns. - 7/9/11: Martin Gruenberg becomes Acting FDIC Chair and is later confirmed. - 1/19/12: The GAO Report is published making no recommendations for additional legislation. - 7/22/13: The Dodd-Frank Act Moratorium expires. - Today: The last new industrial bank charter was approved in 2008.